ceph/ceph/doc/rados/operations/placement-groups.rst

 `object distribution`_ and minimize `resource usage`_.

 The result should be **rounded up to the nearest power of two.**
-Rounding up is optional, but recommended for CRUSH to evenly balance the number of objects among placement groups.
+Rounding up is optional, but recommended for CRUSH to more evenly balance the number of objects among placement groups.

 As an example, for a cluster with 200 OSDs and a pool size of 3